|

 however very few are safe to be taken while the woman is breast-feeding.

 Also these drugs have lots of side-effects.
+In Homoeopathy there

 are a number of excellent remedies to help a mother battle postpartum